Shopping Links

 Plot Synopsis

 Iczelion is a high-school-girls-in-color-coded-battlesuits series with the plot edited out.
-We're introduced to the premise (and both villains) in a quick fight at the beginning, and that's about the extent of it--the bad guys go around blowing up planets because... well, they're bad, and the Iczel battlesuits somehow pop up here and there to stop them, but of course can't succeed until the bad guys show up at Earth, site of all important intergalactic battles.
+We're introduced to the premise (and both villains) in a quick fight at the beginning, and that's about the extent of it.
+The bad guys go around blowing up planets because... well, they're bad.
+The Iczel battlesuits somehow pop up here and there to stop them, but of course can't succeed until the bad guys show up at Earth, site of all important intergalactic battles.
 A lot of whining by the main character about how she's too busy with school to save the universe tries to pass for drama, but about all I got out of it was "Get over it and kick some butt already."

 The girls give the newcomer a hard time (understandably--she's a complete wuss), she spends way too much time wrestling with the burden of being a superhero (which sounds remarkably like whining), in the end she proves her worth to the team, and they all blow up a bunch of aliens in the process (notice how that's an ongoing theme).
 End Standard Anime Plot #4, sans any of those annoying side stories or creative variations.
-Oh, and by the way, they of course partially blow up Tokyo before it's over.
+Oh, and they partially blow up Tokyo before it's over, of course.

 I've only seen the English dub, which is unremarkable.
 The casting is quite good, and although the acting lacks punch, it isn't particularly bad (the two villains are the best of the lot).
 The writing, unfortunately, is weak, but then again the whole thing is so cheesy it fits right in.

 The overdramatic music is surprisingly good--it sounds high budget, if nothing else.
-There are also several half-decent songs scattered about (one in-story, the others as background) along with a cheesy but kind of catchy end theme.
+There are also several half-decent songs scattered about (one in-story, the others as background), along with a cheesy-but-kind-of-catchy end theme.
 (Almost shockingly, it's even related to the story instead of a random love song.)
-Even in the dub all the songs are in Japanese with English subtitles, a wise decision.
+Even in the dub the original Japanese songs are left in (with subtitles), a wise decision.

 Related Recommendations